-Combining her love of Idaho and passion for education and literacy, the First Lady has written three children’s books, including “Little Clyde – Horsing Around in Sun Valley”; and two history books, “Ida Visits the Capitol” and “Ida Tours the 44: A Book of Idaho Counties”.
-Ida Jones is a young barnstorming pilot who seeks adventure and teaches Idaho history to 4th graders as she flies her airplane through the State.
+Combining her love of Idaho and passion for education and literacy, the First Lady has written a series of 5 children’s books.
+The Ida Jones series features a young, barnstorming pilot, who seeks adventure and teaches Idaho history to readers as she flies her airplane through the great State of Idaho.